Automation on the Move

 With the ‘Automation on the Move’ project, AlgorithmWatch will help to challenge the untenable status quo for people on the move.

-Systems based on Artificial Intelligence (AI) and automated decision-making (ADM) are increasingly being experimented with and used on migrants, refugees and travelers.
+Systems based on Artificial Intelligence (AI) and automated decision-making (ADM) are increasingly being experimented with and used on migrants, refugees, and travelers.
 Too often, this is done without adequate democratic discussion or oversight.
 In addition, their use lacks transparency and justification to those who are subjected to these systems, as a growing body of literature and evidence shows.
 This needs to change.

-With the ‘Automation on the Move’ project, AlgorithmWatch will help to challenge this untenable status quo for people on the move.
+With the Automation on the Move project, AlgorithmWatch will help to challenge this untenable status quo for people on the move.
 This means understanding how these ADM systems are actually being used, by whom, why, and what safeguards are lacking.
-We will then develop proposals on how to address shortcomings and advocate for adequate regulation, oversight and enforcement.
+We will then develop proposals on how to address shortcomings and advocate for adequate regulation, oversight, and enforcement.

 Goals

 1. Coalition building.
 Given the complexity of the issues raised by the adoption of automated systems for people on the move, we believe that we can best tackle the challenges collaboratively, rather than competing with existing research and advocacy efforts.
-In the first phase of the project, we will therefore reach out to civil society organizations, academics and journalists at work in this field, to better inform our view of what’s actually missing from current research and investigative efforts, and help filling the gaps together.
+In the first phase of the project, we will therefore reach out to civil society organizations, academics, and journalists at work in this field, to better inform our view of what’s actually missing from current research and investigative efforts, and help filling the gaps together.

-2. In-depth analyses.
+2. In-depth analysis.
 Once the research agenda is set, we will go in-depth into the specifics of systems that are yet to be fully understood or problematized, the roots of the main trends we observed and the most important issues these sociotechnical systems currently raise for people on the move.
 We aim for maximum detail in the analyses we will produce — and for maximum collaboration.

 3. Inclusion.
 The voices of individuals affected by ADM systems in migration have been neglected for too long.
 This is another untenable status quo we want to help challenge.
 We will therefore do our best to systematically listen to them, and provide them with a platform to make their needs heard.
 We do not only need a better picture of what’s out there; we also – and crucially – need a much better picture of the actual consequences produced by automated systems on people on the move.